 This is a super awesome feature I never knew existed.

 Some RSS feeds only include excerpts of a post.

 Not very good if you are trying to import a full article.

-Well, the Feed to Post extension will actually visit the website and pull the full article if only an excerpt is available through the RSS feed.
+Well, the Feed to Post extension along with Full Text RSS Feeds will actually visit the website and pull the full article if only an excerpt is available through the RSS feed.

 3. Extraction Rules

 Some articles will include iFrames or even ad code in the article which you may not want to include on your site.